 The World Bank continues to deepen its understanding of Indigenous Peoples’ priorities, needs, and issues through direct dialogue with Indigenous Peoples’ organizations at the global, regional, and national levels, through analytical studies, and the implementation of projects and programs that involve participation of Indigenous Peoples.

-Each year the World Bank participates in international Indigenous Peoples’ fora, including the United Nations Permanent Forum on Indigenous Issues (UNPFII).
-The Bank builds on relationships with communities at the country-level as well as their representative organizations that participate in regional and global fora and processes on climate change, environmental and forest management, and other development issues.
+Each year, the World Bank participates in international Indigenous Peoples’ fora, including the United Nations Permanent Forum on Indigenous Issues (UNPFII).
+The Bank builds on relationships with Indigenous Peoples at the country level as well as their representative organizations that participate in regional and global fora and processes on climate change, environmental and forest management, and other development issues.

-The World Bank has established a network of Regional and Global Focal Points has been established, consisting of staff with expertise on Indigenous Peoples’ issues across different regions.
-This network will increase the inclusion of Indigenous Peoples into the main country planning systems, specifically the Systematic Country Diagnostics (SCD) and Country Partnership Frameworks (CPF), national policy dialogue, and public investments.
+The World Bank has established a network of Regional and Global Focal Points, consisting of staff with expertise on Indigenous Peoples’ issues across different regions.
+This network will increase the inclusion of Indigenous Peoples into the main country planning systems, specifically the Systematic Country Diagnostics (SCD), Country Partnership Frameworks (CPF), national policy dialogue, and public investments.

-In partnership with Indigenous Peoples organizations, the World Bank is forming an Inclusive Forum for Indigenous Peoples, which will serve as a mechanism to identify and share good practices and deepen the understanding of initiatives to advance the integration of Indigenous Peoples’ issues in development efforts.
+In partnership with Indigenous Peoples organizations, the World Bank is forming an Inclusive Forum for Indigenous Peoples, which will serve as a platform to identify and share good practices across regions and deepen the understanding of initiatives to advance the integration of Indigenous Peoples’ issues in development efforts.
 This effort builds on regional dialogues with indigenous organizations and networks, such as the Abya Yala Indigenous Forum in Latin America, with which the Bank has held an ongoing upstream dialogue and engaged in strategic work since 2013.

-The Bank is committed to both strengthening country capacity to enhance effective engagement with Indigenous Peoples, and to building the capacity of Indigenous Peoples’ organizations.
-This includes support for national level policy dialogue and upstream planning between Indigenous Peoples and governments, a Dedicated Grant Mechanism (DGM) for Indigenous Peoples and local communities funded by the Forest Investment Program (FIP); a capacity building program oriented partly toward Forest-Dependent Indigenous Peoples by the Forest Carbon Partnership Facility (FCPF); and analytical, strategic planning, and operational activities in the context of the FCPF and the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL).
+The World Bank is committed to both strengthening country capacity to enhance effective engagement with Indigenous Peoples, and to building the capacity of Indigenous Peoples’ organizations.
+This includes support for national level policy dialogue and upstream planning between Indigenous Peoples and governments, a Dedicated Grant Mechanism (DGM) for Indigenous Peoples and local communities funded by the Forest Investment Program (FIP) in multiple countries; a capacity building program oriented partly toward Forest-Dependent Indigenous Peoples by the Forest Carbon Partnership Facility (FCPF); and analytical, strategic planning, and operational activities in the context of the FCPF and the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL).
 Selected through the UNPFII, Indigenous Peoples are also observers to the Climate Investment Funds (CIF).

 Indigenous Peoples and Climate Change

-Indigenous Peoples are disproportionally vulnerable to the impacts of climate change since they often live in environmentally sensitive ecosystems – such as the Arctic region, tropical forests, grasslands, mountains, or deserts – and frequently depend on surrounding biodiversity for their physical, material, cultural and spiritual well-being.
+Indigenous Peoples face greater risk to the impacts of climate change since they often live in environmentally sensitive ecosystems – such as the Arctic region, tropical forests, grasslands, mountains, or deserts – and frequently depend on surrounding biodiversity for their physical, material, cultural and spiritual well-being.

-The World Bank is engaging with Indigenous Peoples’ organizations to better understand and build upon traditional knowledge and technologies for climate change adaptation solutions at the local and national levels.
+The World Bank is engaging with Indigenous Peoples’ organizations to better understand and build upon traditional knowledge for climate change adaptation solutions at the local and national levels.

 This is particularly relevant to the Reducing Emissions from Deforestation and Forest Degradation plus (REDD+) agenda, where – given their close relationships with and dependence on forested lands and resources – Indigenous Peoples are key stakeholders.